 The Group accounts for business combinations using the acquisition method when the control is transferred to the Group in accordance with Ind AS 103.
 The consideration transferred for the business combinations is generally measured at fair value as at the date the control is acquired (acquisition date), as are the net identifiable assets acquired.
 Any goodwill that arises is tested annually for impairment.
 The Holding Company determines the basis of control in line with the requirements of Ind AS 110, Consolidated Financial Statements.
-The financial statements of subsidiaries are included in the consolidated financial statements from the date on which control ceases.
+The financial statements of subsidiaries are included in the consolidated financial statements from the date on which control commences until the date on which control ceases.